-We probably went through most of the possible mistakes in building a dropshipping business on eBay – from blindly trusting anonymous suppliers to not keeping track of our accounting.
+We probably went through most of the possible eBay fails while building a dropshipping business on eBay – from blindly trusting anonymous suppliers to not keeping track of our accounting.

-In this post, I’m going to focus on the deadliest ones.
+In this post, I’m going to focus on the deadliest dropshipping mistakes we made.
 These are the mistakes that nearly killed our eBay business.

 This one is not necessarily unique to dropshipping, but it’s more common for businesses that use the dropshipping model.

 The reason is that dropshipping usually generates lower profit margins per transaction – the product goes through multiple hands until it reaches the end consumer, which means that less profit is left for the merchant.

 Running a dropshipping business at scale involves keeping track of lots of moving parts:

 - Emergency situations (like losing $20,000 worth of goods in the post)